Everybody's Got to Learn Sometime

-"Everybody's Got to Learn Sometime" is a 1980 single written by James Warren and first performed by British pop band the Korgis, with Warren as the lead singer.
+"Everybody's Got to Learn Sometime" is a 1980 single written by James Warren and first performed by the English pop band the Korgis, with Warren as the lead singer.
 It has subsequently been covered by numerous other artists.

 Background

 "Everybody's Got to Learn Sometime" features a distinctive synthesizer line as primary sound, based on a prominent keyboards arrangement played by Phil Harrison.

 The song also is notable for its simple, sparse lyrics, but with a direct message.
 Related to that, lead singer and bassist James Warren has said that the song took only 10 or 15 minutes to write, after he sang the first thing to come into his mind while he played both the chords and melody on the piano.
+Although he was a guitarist, Warren had a piano in his flat in Bath, Somerset which he used for song ideas.
+With "Everybody's Got to Learn Sometime", he aimed to write a "slow, plodd[ing]" ballad and one that would appeal to radio in the United States.
 Producer David Lord subsequently added the bigger arrangement and strings.

 The distinctive instrument played after each chorus is the guzheng, an eighteen-string Chinese zither.
 The song also features a brief violin section in the middle, as well some pizzicato after each chorus.

 About the meaning of the song, Warren said:

 At that time I was into new wave [sic] philosophies about working on yourself, meditation and that sort of stuff.
 The whole lyric comes out of that.
 It wasn’t a romantic song at all.
 For me it was all about an individual changing and being a different sort of person – trying to find out the root of your inner confusion, dealing with it and becoming a better person.
 So it was literally a philosophical lyric.